 Step 1 – Creating a new Function App

-A Function App is a container which hosts Azure Functions.
+A Function App is a container that hosts Azure Functions.
 Creating a new Function App using the Azure Management Portal (or API) is simple.
 Once created, locate and open the Function App within the Portal.
 A new type of screen should appear at this point.

 Step 2 – Creating a new Function